Public Projects with Preferences and Predictions: Incorporating Predictions

 \end{definition}

-To quantify the welfare of the combined mechanism, we assume that $\vect{B}$, the output of the aggregation mechanism if all agents are truthful, is the true external welfare impact.
-Therefore, the total welfare of alternative $k$ is $W_k = B_k + V_k$, and we again assume $W_1 \geq \cdots \geq W_m$.
-Because this is now a dynamic game, we also consider a small refinement of equilibrium: We say the combined mechanism is in \emph{sub-mechanism perfect pure equilibrium} if it is in Nash equilibrium and, in addition, the strategies played at each subgame consisting of the Synthetic Players QTM are in pure-strategy Nash equilibrium.
-We also continue to assume agents play the focal pure-strategy equilibrium in the Impractical Synthetic Players QTM.
-In an abuse of notation, we let $\text{pPoA}(\vect{v},\vect{B})$ refer to the ratio of the welfare in the worst such sub-mechanism perfect pure equilibrium to $W_1$. \begin{theorem} Define the \emph{spread} of the game to be $T \coloneqq \frac{W_1}{max_{i, k} v_k^i}$.
-Suppose we run Impractical SQUAP with an aggregation mechanism that is alternative-independent and has a deviation bound $\alpha \max_{i,k} v_k^i$.
-Then in the two-alternative setting, there exists a choice of $c$ such that
+\paragraph{Solution concept.} Because SQUAP is a dynamic game, we consider a refinement of Nash equilibria: a strategy profile $\vec{\sigma}$ is in \emph{sub-game perfect pure equilibrium} if it is in pure Bayes Nash equilibrium and, in addition, the strategies $\sigmatwo$ played at each subgame consisting of the Synthetic Players QTM are in pure Nash equilibrium.
+In a setting defined by valuations $\vect{v}$ and information structure $\D$, we let $\text{pPNE}(\vect{v},\D)$ denote the set of distributions $\vect{p} \in \Delta_m$ induced by the mechanism in any sub-game perfect pure equilibrium.
+Then we define $\text{pPoA}(\vect{v},\D)$ as the minimum ratio of the welfare in sub-game perfect pure equilibrium to $W_1 = V_1 + B_1^*$, i.e.

+\paragraph{PoA results.} To prove our main Price of Anarchy results, we first use the strategic properties of alternative-independence and deviation robustness to show that, in equilibrium, the estimates $\vect{\hat{B}}$ are reasonably accurate. \begin{lemma} In any sub-game perfect pure equilibrium of SQUAP, if the aggregation mechanism is alternative-independent and $(\alpha, x)$-robust, then its output satisfies for all $k$ the bound $|\hat{B}_k - B_k^*| \leq \alpha \max_{i,k} v_k^i$. \end{lemma} \begin{proof}